BobKoto/bob-site/memoryfile01.md

         background-color: lightblue;
       }
 </style>
 This is an Android based visual and auditory and reflex challenge game.
-Object is to tap out a replay of randomly displayed symbols - each with their own unique auditory tone - as quickly as possible.  &#128512;
+Object is to replay a sequence of randomly displayed symbols - each with their own unique auditory tone - as quickly as possible.
+There are 3 levels of play to choose: Practice, Normal and Fast. &#128512;

 The Game Opening screen: